Overcome your challenges with cannabis

 What Can I Expect from Treatment?

-Treatment is individualized based on the specific person’s needs, but you may expect a combination of the following during the treatment process: assessment and evaluation, medical monitoring, Medication-Assisted Treatment (MAT), counseling, education and skills building, relapse prevention and preparedness planning, continued support, and aftercare planning.
+Treatment is individualized based on the specific person’s needs, but you may expect a combination of the following during the treatment process: assessment and evaluation, medical monitoring, Medication-Assisted Treatment (MAT), therapy, education and skills building, relapse prevention and preparedness planning, continued support, and aftercare planning.

 How will I Pay for Treatment for Cannabis Use Disorder?